-The next project we will print with several plastics at once.
-First, let’s print out the eBamboo base from eSun.
-The main body will be printed from dark green PETG from Tiger3D , and the centering cylinders from TPU from eSun .
+For the next test, we printed several plastics at once.
+First, we printed the eBamboo base from eSun.
+The main body was printed using dark green Paramount PETG, and the centering cylinders from eSun TPU.

-We’ve got a business card holder in the shape of a sofa with wooden legs.
-Looks great.
-There was some hairiness when printing with eBamboo, but it was easily removed by hand.
+There was some hairiness when printing with eBamboo, but it could easily be removed by hand.
 All other prints came out great.
 The photos show the resulting quality of the finished product.

 The following parameters were used for printing:

 For the next print, we need to go a little deeper in the settings.
-The fact is that Picaso Designer Classic cannot print ABS plastic out of the box.
+The Picaso Designer Classic cannot print ABS plastic out of the box.

 This result suggests that this printer can be used for simple technical equipment.

-Unfortunately, printing with carbon on this printer will not work for the reason that a brass nozzle is installed here.
-The carbon will wear it off over time and the accuracy will float away with each seal.
-To print with these filaments, it is worth purchasing and installing a 400 unit with hardened steel nozzle for this printer.
+Unfortunately, printing carbon filament on this printer is not feasible.
+This is because the printer has a brass nozzle.
+The carbon will wear the nozzle off over time and the accuracy will reduce with each seal.

-Now we will print with nylon without filling.
-Since this plastic is in most cases used to print gears, we will print it.
-We printed with a closed chamber with the settings – Nozzle: 250, Table: 100, Airflow 0%, Circulation 0%.
+Next, we decided to print gears using nylon filament without filling.
+We printed in a closed chamber with the following settings – Nozzle: 250, Table: 100, Airflow 0%, Circulation 0%.

-In conclusion, the Designer Classic 3D printer is a kind of return to the origins of PICASO 3D.
-In many ways, the printer is very similar to the first 3D Designer, both externally and structurally.
-In electronic terms, he certainly grew up, taking on board electronics from the X series printers.
-But he is mortally missing some of their functions.
-Also frustrating is the general noise of work, some design errors and errors in the firmware, as with ABS.
-This printer is not suitable for professionals for a number of reasons: it is impossible to print with high-temperature plastics out of the box, there is no electronic calibration of the table, there is no system of encoders for controlling the supply of plastic.
-The small print area also imposes its limitations.
+This printer is not suitable for professionals for various reasons: it is impossible to print with high-temperature plastics out of the box, there is no electronic calibration of the table, there is no system of encoders for controlling the supply of plastic.
+The small print area is also a limitation.